-Students in all majors do the same papers in the first year.
-These papers cover mathematics and computational techniques, as well as the communication and teamwork skills that are essential for the team environment engineers work in.
+Students in all majors do the same courses in the first year.
+These courses cover mathematics and computational techniques, as well as the communication and teamwork skills that are essential for the team environment engineers work in.

-And complete 15 points from any paper listed in the Bachelor of Engineering (Honours) or from any other bachelor’s degree with the approval of the programme leader.
+And complete 15 points from any course listed in the Bachelor of Engineering (Honours) or from any other bachelor’s degree with the approval of the programme leader.

 Your individual industry project in Year 4 will help you gain real-life industrial experience in an engineering environment, under the guidance of an experienced supervisor.
 You work on a project for organisations like: